-The office at MCAA will operate daily between the hours of 8:45 a.m. and 4:15 p.m.
-Students should wait in the cafetorium until they are dismissed at 8:40 a.m. to transition to their first class of the day.
-MCAA has an 8-day period for the Middle School Section and an alternating block schedule for the High School section.
+The office at MCAA will operate daily between the hours of 8:35 a.m. and 4:05 p.m.
+Students should wait in the cafeteria until they are dismissed at 8:30 a.m. to transition to their first class of the day.
+MCAA operates on a 7 period traditional school schedule, with an 8th period added in the middle of the day for lunch and homeroom.